Managed Home Screen Configuration Experience

 Key Takeaways

-Tasked with a proposing a “north star” experience, this project challenged me to explore beyond the limitations of the current framework to push for a better user experience.
-Initially, it was daunting to design for such niche, specialized users, but by reading documentation and engaging with customers and support teams, I gained a deeper understanding of the product and the challenges customers face.
+Tasked with proposing a “north star” experience, I was challenged to explore beyond the limitations of the current framework to push for a better user experience.
+Initially, it was daunting to design for such a specialized target audience, but by studying documentation and engaging with customers and support teams, I gained a deeper understanding of the product and its challenges.